OzanYasin/git-and-github-bootcamp/README.md

 2. Push up the feature branch to Github
 3. Open a pull request using the feature branch just pushed up to Github
 4. Wait for the PR to be approved and merged.
 Start a discussion on the PR.
 This part depends on the team structure.

+## Fork & Clone: Another Workflow

+The **"fork & clone"** workflow is different from anything we've seen so far.
+Instead of just one centralized Github repository, every developer has their own Github repository in addition to the "main" repo.
+Developers make changes and push to their own forks before making pull requests.

+It's very commonly used on large open-source projects where there may be thousands of contributors with only a couple maintainers.